What is God’s Will? Part II of II: His Permissive Will

 If we are in him, the same will be true for us.

-Editor’s Note: This is the final excerpt from Father John Bartunek’s book “Seeking First the Kingdom” filled with “practical examples and down-to-earth wisdom which will show you how to bring Christ into each facet of your life”.
+Editor’s Note: This is the final excerpt from Father John Bartunek’s new book “Seeking First the Kingdom” filled with “practical examples and down-to-earth wisdom which will show you how to bring Christ into each facet of your life”.
 Click here to learn more about the book…or if you wish to get it for a friend or relative who doesn’t read on line.

 Art: Bible of Lilienfeld, anonymous, 13th century, PD-US copyright expired; View of the Stara Gradiska concentration camp that was formerly an Austro-Hungarian fortress, 1942, *http://www.ushmm.org/photos/90/90183.jpg, United S; PD; Detail of Ninth Station, Jesus falls for the third time, Via Dolorosa, Jerusalem, Berthold Werner, 24 September 2010, CCA-SA; Vine branch on the way “Algunder Waalweg”, Huberbe, 10 August 2012, CC; Resurrection of Christ, Carl Heinrich Bloch, 1875, PD-US, Wikimedia Commons; all Wikimedia Commons.